 On March 24, 2020, Governor Inslee issued Proclamation 20-28 waiving and suspending certain provisions of RCW 42.56, also known as the Washington Public Records Act (PRA).
-In furtherance of the Governor’s Proclamation and to reduce the person-to-person spread of COVID-19, the City of Mountlake Terrace provides notice to members of the public that the following changes are in effect from March 26, 2020 through April 23, 2020, unless extended beyond that date:
+In furtherance of the Governor’s Proclamation and to reduce the person-to-person spread of COVID-19, the City of Mountlake Terrace provides notice to members of the public that the following changes are currently in effect :

 - The City will not conduct PRA business in person with requestors at any City office or facility.
 PRA business includes, but is not limited to: submitting public records requests, physically inspecting public records or agency PRA procedures, receiving copies of public records, receiving installments of public records, and submitting payments for public records requests.